nuket/Shrinkr/README.md

 # Shrinkr

-This script will batch transcode a source set of video files to a target set of proxy video files at a lower resolution.
+This script batch transcodes a source set of video files to a target set of proxy video files at a lower resolution.

 If the proxy video file already exists and matches the duration of the source